Sacred Heart University

 SHU’s learning community extends beyond the classroom to this dynamic online forum that connects students with their classmates, peers, and faculty who post ideas, videos, blogs, and more.

 The Jandrisevits Learning Center offers learning strategies to meet individual students’ needs in the form of tutoring, workshops, Learning Labs, writing support, and group study sessions.
-The Office of Special Learning Services offers additional services to those students with documented learning disabilities.
+The Office of Special Services offers additional services to students with documented learning disabilities.